rohieb/ikea-samla-locking-clip/README.md

 A clip to lock the IKEA SAMLA boxes so the lid does not fall off.
 Based on a [previous work](https://stratum0.org/wiki/RepRap/Modelle#SAMLA-Hook) of
 \_stew\_.
-The length can be adjusted, see the comments on the start of the OpenSCAD script.
+The length and other parameters can be adjusted.

-This thing includes three versions, each distributed on a different branch:
+This thing includes three versions, each implemented as a module in `samla-locking-clip.scad`:

- * branch _master_ contains a plain clip without anything else,
+ * `ikea_samla_clip()` creates a plain clip without anything else,
- * branch _logo_ contains a version with a customizable logo (see https://github.com/rohieb/thing-logos)
+ * `ikea_samla_clip_with_logo()` creates a version with a customizable logo
- * branch _text_ contains a version with customizable text.
+ * `ikea_samla_clip_with_text()` creates a version with customizable text.

 Instructions
 ------
-First, choose the branch you want, and checkout the submodules:
+After cloning this repo, first init and update the submodules:

  * `git submodule init && git submodule update`

+This fetches all needed dependencies:

+ * Obijuan/obiscad, used for beveling edges
+ * rohieb/Write.scad, a mirror of Write.scad by HarlanDMii, used for writing text in OpenSCAD
+ * rohieb/thing-logos, a collection of logos in DXF format

 The clip itself resides as a module in `samla-locking-clip.scad`, and should be well-documented.
 The file `example.scad` contains some examples on how to use